AdjunxLynx/exploratory-data-analysis---customer-loans-in-finance/README.md

 # Loan Data Analysis and Visualisation Toolkit

-This toolkit provides a comprehensive solution for analysing and visualising loan payment data.
-It is designed to streamline the process of data cleaning, transformation, and visualisation for loan payment datasets.
+This project comprises a suite of Python scripts and a Jupyter Notebook designed to streamline data analysis and visualization processes.
+The collection includes tools for data connection, transformation, in-depth analysis, and sophisticated graph plotting.

 ## Features